Solutions to Bark Stripping

 - Isolated trees or groups of trees

-- Wrap tree trunks with 24″ (or greater) aluminum flashing at least 6 feet off the ground to prevent climbing (see photo at right by Stephen M. Vantassel).
+- Wrap tree trunks with 24″ (or greater) aluminum flashing at least 6 feet off the ground to prevent climbing (see photo above by Stephen M. Vantassel).
 Flashing is used on trunks to reduce climbing access.
 Place 1/4-inch shives between tree and flashing to prevent mold from developing.

 - Wrap 3 rows of porcupine wire, spaced with tines 2 inches apart, to help prevent squirrels from climbing.
 Be sure the porcupine wire is at least 8 feet off the ground to prevent people from accidental impalement.